 The GOOD news is that there are more and more parents that are willing to pay their tuition obligation because they are seeking exemplary educational options for their children.
 Parents who belong to Generation X (the Me Generation) are seeing their children graduate from high school, while members of the Millennial Generation are enrolling their children in elementary school and are starting high school.
 This new generation of parents is looking for ways to make it easier for them to pay tuition and check their account balances.
 Moreover, if Millennials don’t get a bill, they’re likely not to remember they have a payment obligation, and believe it’s YOUR obligation to remind them with an invoice, then remind them with a reminder, then remind them again if they missed their payment date.
 Why do they think this way?
 It’s “game” mentality.
 There are always “do-overs.”
 If you don’t remind them, then it’s your fault that they didn’t pay.

 If schools send invoices to parents of students “when they can,” that means they get their funds “when parents are able to bring them in.”
 Sure, it could still work, but if there’s a shortfall, teachers may not be able to be paid, or utility companies may not get their heat or light payment from the school.
-Those are the schools that are making the news today…not necessarily because of their students’ outstanding achievements, but because the media revels in adversity, and schools which are struggling financially and facing closure make news headlines.
+Those are the schools that are making the news today…and not because of their students’ outstanding achievements.

 Today’s parents want to pay in a manner that’s convenient for them.
 Perhaps online or by credit card so they can earn points and perks for the amount of tuition they’re paying the school.
 Giving parents options is empowering.
 Besides, if you don’t give them options, many times they’ll create their own options that work for them.
 One of the most compelling problems, however, is the financial risk involved with school personnel handling cash and checks, not to mention the potential fraud that can happen when credit card numbers are not securely stored.